 Spring -- It is suggested that a draft of the thesis be submitted to the thesis advisor and second reader by the beginning of the Spring 2 term in order to allow time for review and revisions.
 This is only meant to be a guideline.
 The student, thesis advisor and second reader may develop an alternate timeline if that seems appropriate.
 If the advisor is not the reader, the reader's comments on the thesis must be submitted to the advisor.
-The thesis and approval form must be submitted to the Assistant Director of Graduate Studies, electronically or in hard copy, two weeks prior to the final day of classes.
+The thesis and approval form must be submitted to the Assistant Director of Graduate Studies, electronically or in hard copy, by May 1st.
 The Epi Masters Poster Symposium will take place during the Spring term, early in May.